Cycling74/oopsy/README.md

 Each Daisy binary can hold several gen~ patcher "apps", which can be switched between using the encoder (or switches on the DaisyField), for RNBO we currently only support one patcher per binary

+Be aware that for RNBO you need to use the 64 MB version of the Daisy Seed (the 1 MB version is not supported).

 ## How gen~ and RNBO features map to Daisy

 Mostly this works by adding an appropriate name to the `in`, `out`, and `param` objects, but many features will also auto-map without special naming.